Textile: Blends (blended textiles)

-Fabric or yarn produced with a combination of two or more types of different fibres, or yarns to obtain desired traits.
+Fabric or yarn produced with a mixture of two or more types of different fibres, or yarns to obtain desired traits.
 Blending is possible at various stages of textile manufacturing.
 Final composition is liable for the properties of the resultant product.
 Natural and synthetic fibres are blended to overcome disadvantage of single fibre properties and to achieve better performance characteristics and aesthetic effects such as devoré, heather effect, cross dyeing and stripes pattern etc. Clothing woven from a blend of cotton and polyester can be more durable and easier to maintain than material woven solely from cotton.
 Other than sharing functional properties, blending makes the products more economical.

 Union or Union fabrics is the 19th century term for blended fabrics.
 While it is no longer in use.
 Mixture or mixed cloth is another term used for blended cloths when different types of yarns are used in warp and weft sides.